luiscarlos-ja/shopping-cart/README.md

-# Enunciado

-Ecommerce

-- [x] Muestra una lista de productos que vienen de un JSON
-- [x] Añade un filtro por categoría
-- [x] Añade un filtro por precio

-Haz uso de useContext para evitar pasar props innecesarias.

-Carrito:
+**Ecommerce**

+- [x] Display a list of products fetched from a JSON.
+- [x] Add a filter by category.
-- [x] Haz que se puedan añadir los productos a un carrito.
+- [x] Add a filter by price.

-- [x] Haz que se puedan eliminar los productos del carrito.
-- [x] Haz que se puedan modificar la cantidad de productos del carrito.
-- [x] Sincroniza los cambios del carrito con la lista de productos.
-- [x] Guarda en un localStorage el carrito para que se recupere al recargar la página. (da puntos)
+Make use of `useContext` to avoid passing unnecessary props.

+**Shopping Cart:**

+- [x] Allow adding products to the cart.
+- [x] Enable removing products from the cart.
+- [x] Allow modifying the quantity of products in the cart.
+- [x] Synchronize cart changes with the product list.
+- [x] Save the cart in localStorage to restore it upon page reload (bonus points) .